DylanMeeus/springboot_jwt_blog/_posts/2016-04-13-authentication-in-golang.markdown

   ...
 }

-// Here we are implemented the NotImplemented handler.
+// Here we are implementing the NotImplemented handler.
 Whenever an API endpoint is hit
 // we will simply return the message "Not Implemented" var NotImplemented = http.HandlerFunc(func(w http.ResponseWriter, r *http.Request){
   w.Write([]byte("Not Implemented"))